Optimal Subsampling Algorithms for Big Data Regressions: Numerical Studies

-For Cases 1, 3 and 4, empirical MSEs are small.
+For Cases 1, 3 and 4, eMSEs are small.
 This is because the condition number of $\bm X_d$ is quite small ($\approx$ 5) and a small subsample size $r=100$ produces satisfactory results.
 However, for Case 2, the condition number is large ($\approx$ 40), so a larger subsample size is needed to approximate $\hat{\bm\beta}_{\rm MLE}$ accurately.
 This agrees with the conclusion in Theorem~\ref{thm:r-size}.

 Another contribution of Theorem \ref{thm:CLT-2step} is to enable us to do inference on $\bm\beta$.
 Note that in subsampling setting, $r$ is much smaller than the full data size $n$.
 If $r=o(n)$, then $\hat{\bm\beta}_{\rm MLE}$ in Theorem \ref{thm:CLT-2step} can be replaced by the true parameter.
 As an example, we take $\beta_2$ as a parameter of interest and construct 95\% confidence intervals for it.
-For this, the estimator given in \eqref{eq:24} is used to estimate variance-covariance matrices based on selected subsamples.
+For this, the estimator given by $ \breve{V}=\breve{\mathcal{J}}_X^{-1}\breve{V}_c\breve{\mathcal{J}}_X^{-1}, $ is used to estimate variance-covariance matrices based on selected subsamples.
 For comparison, uniform subsampling method is also implemented.

-Table \ref{tab:tabl} reports the empirical coverage probabilities and average lengths over the four synthetic data sets with the first step subsample size being fixed at $r_0=200$.
+Table \ref{tab:tabl} reports empirical coverage probabilities and average lengths in Poisson regression model over the four synthetic data sets with the first step subsample size being fixed at $r_0=200$.
 It is clear that $\tilde{\bm\pi}^{\mathrm{mV}}$ and $\tilde{\bm\pi}^{\mathrm{mVc}}$ have similar performances and are uniformly better than the uniform subsampling method.
 As $r$ increases, the lengths of confidence intervals decrease uniformly which echos the results of Theorem \ref{thm:CLT-2step}.
-The length of confidence interval in Case 2 is longer than those in other cases with the same subsample sizes.
+Confidence intervals in Case 2 are longer than those in other cases with the same subsample sizes.
 This is due to the fact that the condition number of $\bm X_d$ in Case 2 is bigger than that of $\bm X_d$ in other cases.
-This indicates that we should select a larger subsample when the condition number of the full dataset is bigger.
-This echos the results discussed in Section \ref{sec:r-size}.
+This indicates that we should select a larger subsample when the condition number of the full dataset is bigger, which echoes the results discussed in Section \ref{sec:r-size}.

+{ \textbf{Negative Binomial Regression}.
+We also perform simulation for the negative binomial regression with $n=100,000$ and summarize the results in Figure \ref{fig:3-nb}.
+Here we assume $y_i|\bm x_i \sim \rm{NB}(\mu_i,\nu),\quad \mu_i=\exp(\bm\beta^T\bm x_i)$ with the size parameter $\nu=2$.
+Other simulation settings are the same as the Poisson regression example.
+It is worthy to mention that compared with Poison regression the eMSE's are lager for NBR when $r$ is the same.
+This also coincides with Theorem \ref{thm:r-size} since $C_{\dot u}>1$ for NBR.
+Result for 95\% confidence intervals of $\beta_2$ are also reported in Table \ref{tab:tabl-nb}.